stratosphereips/StratosphereLinuxIPS/README.md

 Slips has its own console graphical user interface called Kalipso.
 Kalipso summarizes the detections performed by Slips in colorful graphs and tables.

-Complete documentation of Slips internal architecture and how to implement new modules ia available here: https://stratospherelinuxips.readthedocs.io/en/latest/
+Complete documentation of Slips internal architecture and instructions how to implement a new module is available here: https://stratospherelinuxips.readthedocs.io/en/latest/

 ## Slips in action